xresch/PageAnalyzer/README.md

 The API Endpoint allows you analyze HAR files without storing them.
 The URL of the API is the following.
 Call it to get more details:
 - http://localhost:8888/analyzehar

+# Generating HAR-Files
+You can use the Developer Tools of Google Chrome or similar browsers:
+1. Open Developer tools with Ctrl+Shift+I
+2. Go to the tab "Network"
+3. Reload the page you want to have a HAR File for to record the requests
+4. Right Click a request in the results and select "Save all as HAR with content"